FChia11/gradstudent/content/post/sarah_flora_belle_oleary/index.md

 - GB
 title: "Sarah F.B.
 O'Leary, GB189421209A"
 ---
-On November 5th, 1894, Sarah Flora Belle O'Leary of Waverly, Kansas, patented a novel work-box specifically designed to hold ladies' articles.
+On February 2nd, 1895, Sarah Flora Belle O'Leary of Waverly, Kansas, patented a novel work-box specifically designed to hold ladies' articles.
 Her improved design allowed for a simpler and more durable construction.

 Date of Application: 5 November 1894